Sbarro Logo

 Sbarro Emblem

 The logo’s main colors are red, green, white, and black.
-In the interpretation of the country’s flag, they conveyed love, hope, and faith.
+In interpreting the country’s flag, they conveyed love, hope, and faith.
 In the emblem, their meaning does not change.
 The Sbarro family pinned all their hopes on the success of their business.
-In addition to this, the colors carry additional meaning.
+In addition, the colors carry additional meaning.

 • Red is passion, typical of the Italians.
 They approach the business, putting all their energy into it.
 Love for delicious food.
 Speed of service.
 Cooking pizza in a hot oven.

 • White is perfect for purity and transparency in cooking.
-Pizzerias have an open kitchen, and everyone can watch the cooking process of their order.
+Pizzerias have open kitchens, so everyone can watch their order being cooked.
 Symbolizes the color and dough with which the chef works.

 Sbarro Symbol